Actindo-AG/Documentation/POS/UserInterface/02a_GlobalSettings.md

 ## Zahlungsweisen (manuelle Zahlung Terminal)

-*Venduo POS > Management > Tab GLOBAL SETTINGS > Entry Zahlungsweisen (manuelle Zahlung Terminal)*
+*POS > Management > Tab GLOBAL SETTINGS > Entry Zahlungsweisen (manuelle Zahlung Terminal)*

-If you use an external terminal that is not connected to Venduo POS, cashless payment is completed manually through that terminal.
+If you use an external terminal that is not connected to POS, cashless payment is completed manually through that terminal.
-In Venduo POS, you can specify for statistical purposes which payment method was used for the cashless payment.
+In POS, you can specify for statistical purposes which payment method was used for the cashless payment.
 You define the different payment methods in this setting.

 ![Zahlungsweisen](../../Assets/Screenshots/POS/Management/GlobalSettings/GS04.png "[Zahlungsweisen]")